 • confronted with an authority figure who can harm you (boss, cops…)

 • dealing with an active addict – they’re not in control of their reactions & can’t listen to reason

 Silence or Denial?
 Can you save yourself from getting run over by a car if you’re blindfolded & wandering in the street?
 NO!
 ACoAs keep suffering – unnecessarily – as long as our eyes are tightly closed to the damage others do to us, even inadvertently.
 Yes, sometimes we are the source of our pain – from the WIC or the PP – which can be corrected with compassion & eliminating harmful self-talk.
 However, when someone outside of ourselves is being mean, selfish, crazy or cruel towards us, it causes us pain – just as it would for anyone.
-Sometimes even more so because of our earlier wounds.
-By recognizing when our pain is coming from the bad voice or another person, we can eliminate ALL our Self-Hate.
+Even more so for ACoAs because of our earlier wounds.
+By recognizing when our pain is coming from the bad voice vs another person, we can eliminate much of our Self-Hate.

-EXP: You get shot by stray bullets in a nearby gunfight that you have nothing to do with.
+PONDER: You get shot by stray bullets in a nearby gunfight that you have nothing to do with.
 You don’t die but are left having to deal with severe injuries that take a long time to heal.
-You didn’t do the shooting, so you didn’t cause your wounds – even if you unfortunately happened to be in the vicinity.
-So why do ACoAs blame themselves for the abuse received by sick people who spray their damage all over us AND everywhere else?
+You didn’t do the shooting, so you didn’t cause your damage – even if you unfortunately happened to be in the vicinity.
+So why do ACoAs blame ourselves for the abuse we get from sick people who spray their mental / emotional illness all over us AND everywhere else?

 WE need to be clear that we don’t cause someone to abuse or neglect us, & therefore don’t create the resulting pain!
 Yes, it is up to us to:

 • say something appropriate, &/or to get away from them

 • to tend to our emotional wounds in a safe way